 4. The Regional framework outlines national and regional priority interventions and actions associated with defined targets and progress indicators.
 Targets and indicators will guide realignment and strengthening of vector control and surveillance programmes.
 Consequently, they will also help to improve implementation and efficiency of VBD control activities for better sustainability of human resources and operations, greater impact and cost savings, to ultimately achieve the reduction of the disease-specific burden and threat.

-5. The Regional Committee is invited to review and adopt this framework.
+5. The Regional Committee reviewed and adopted the framework.

 CONTENTS

 Paragraphs